All Perspectives

 Tourism ministers quote GDP.
 Annual reports lead with it.
 Economic impact studies build their headlines around it.
 As a measure of tourism's aggregate contribution to a national economy, GDP is legitimate.
 As the primary number a destination manages against, it produces a specific and predictable set of behaviors: maximize arrivals, fill beds, chase volume.
 Not because the people running the destination are wrong, but because the scorecard rewards volume regardless of who benefits, where the spending goes, or what it costs the environment and the community to generate it.

-The problem is not GDP.
 The problem is treating one number as a complete picture of destination performance when it captures roughly one dimension of a four-dimensional outcome.

 What GDP Captures and What It Does Not